TobyGoodwin/bfilter/Journal.rst

 "most significant" changes any more (although that was largely illusory anyway).

 Hah!
-So one message was real and is now unsure: it was fromm 38 degrees, and the 10 occurrences of ``38`` presumably tipped the balance.
+So one message was real and is now unsure: it was from 38 degrees, and the 10 occurrences of ``38`` presumably tipped the balance.
 On the spam side, changes are all positive except one.
 The only difference is some fragments of MIME separators: I don't really understand how they